Upper School Curriculum

 English 12

 The goal of English 12 is to utilize literature to further develop student writing skills.
-Students will study the origins of British Literature, and how those origins inform us on the development of the English language itself.
-As students move through time, students will study short texts like essays, poems, and short stories and draw connections between the language development, published works, and historical events of the same period.
+Students will study the origins of British literature and how those origins inform us on the development of the English language itself.
+As students move through time, students will study short texts like essays, poems and short stories and draw connections between the language development, published works and historical events of the same period.
 The course studies language and literature as a force that develops alongside and in conjunction with the changes in the world the writers inhabit.
-The study of Shakespeare will focus on the play, Macbeth, and his many sonnets.
-Alongside the study of British Literature, students will master processing skills through writing argumentative text, explanatory text, personal narratives, foundational text, and timed writing.
-With an emphasis on self-directed learning and writing, students writing will improve and mature until fully prepared for the rigors of college writing.
+In addition to studying British literature, students will master processing skills through writing argumentative text, explanatory text, personal narratives, foundational text and timed writing.
+With an emphasis on self-directed learning and writing, students' writing will improve and mature until they are fully prepared for the rigors of college writing.

 Honors English 12